Hey Kids (Start Here)

 There is a silence.

 “I shall certainly do so,” he says.
-“Please call me Hermann.”
+“Please, call me Hermann.”

-“Newt will be so pleased,” Mako says.
+“Newt will be so happy,” Mako says.

 “Insufferably so,” Hermann replies.